gamemann/Home-Lab/README.md

 # My Home Lab
 I created this repository to store information on my home lab.
-I have a pretty big home lab consisting of three home servers (one formerly my old gaming desktop technically).
+I have a pretty big homelab consisting of three servers (one formerly my old gaming desktop technically).

 ## Servers
 ### One (Classic)